warrior-training-culture

 Using Video Feedback

 Record your practice sessions with a smartphone.
 Review your posture, weapon trajectory, and timing.
 This is especially useful for self-correction without an instructor.
-Slow-motion replay reveals subtle flaws in form.
+Slow-motion replay reveals subtle flaws in form—like a bent wrist or an uneven arc.
+Compare your footage to instructional videos of experienced practitioners to identify discrepancies.

 Incorporating Strength and Conditioning